yuno-payments/yuno-docs/reference/Introduction/environments-copy.md

 metadata:
   robots: index
 ---
 You can interact with the Yuno API using two environments:

 * Sandbox
 * Production

 These environments are also available on the Dashboard, enabling you to connect and test different connections without requiring you to add the real account data.

-> 🚧 Credentials
->
-> The credentials to use Yuno API in Sandbox are different from the Production credentials.
-Depending on the environment you select when accessing the Dashboard, you find different API keys and Account information.

 ## Sandbox